-In the past, the Startup Disk Preference Pane would list all available startup volumes, including volumes cloned by CCC (whether CCC used ASR or its own file copier).
-Some Big Sur cloned volumes do not appear in the Startup Disk Preference Pane, despite being perfectly bootable.
+In the past, the Startup Disk Preference Pane would list all available startup volumes, including CCC backup volumes.
+When Apple's APFS replication utility is used to copy a Big Sur System volume (something that is now required on macOS Big Sur), however, the cloned volume will not appear in the Startup Disk Preference Pane, despite being perfectly bootable.

-Workaround: To boot from the cloned volume, restart your Mac while holding down the Option key, then select the cloned volume in the Startup Manager.
-When your Mac has completed booting, you can optionally choose to set the startup disk to the current startup volume (i.e. if you want the Mac to always boot from the cloned volume).
+Workaround: To boot from the backup volume, restart your Mac while holding down the Option key, then select the backup volume in the Startup Manager.
+When your Mac has completed booting, you can optionally choose to set the startup disk to the current startup volume (i.e. if you want the Mac to always boot from the backup volume).

 Starting in macOS Big Sur, the system now resides on a cryptographically sealed "Signed System Volume".
 That volume can only be copied using Apple's proprietary APFS replication utility ("ASR").
-Right now, ASR will only copy whole volume groups (System and Data), we can't choose to clone just the System volume.
-As a result, every time an OS update is applied to the source, we would have to erase the whole destination volume (including any existing snapshots on that volume) just to update the system on the destination.
+Right now, ASR will only copy whole volume groups (System and Data); we can't choose to copy just the System volume.
+As a result, every time an OS update is applied to the source, you would have to erase the whole destination volume (including any existing snapshots on that volume) just to update the system on the destination.
+We made a feature request to Apple in September 2019 (FB7328230) to allow ASR to clone just the System volume.
+We do not anticipate that Apple will implement our requested functionality.

 To avoid deleting your snapshots and the rest of your backup, CCC will not update the System volume on the destination when System updates are applied to the source.

 Finder will show and allow you to customize the volume icon for your current startup disk, but not for other Catalina- or Big Sur-bearing startup disks that your Mac is not currently booted from.
-This problem is not specific to CCC backups, but we see this frequently because CCC is creates bootable backups.
+This problem is not specific to CCC backups, but we see this frequently because CCC can create copies of macOS System volumes.
 This problem is the result of a design flaw in the implementation of custom icons in an APFS volume group.
 Up to macOS Catalina, the custom volume icon is stored in a file at the root of the startup disk named ".VolumeIcon.icns".
-To keep the System volume read-only, yet allow the apparent modification of this icon file, Apple chose to create a symbolic link at the root of the startup disk that points System/Volumes/Data/.VolumeIcon.icns.
+To keep the System volume read-only, yet allow the apparent modification of this icon file, Apple chose to create a symbolic link at the root of the startup disk that points to System/Volumes/Data/.VolumeIcon.icns.
 For the current startup disk, this path resolves correctly because the Data member of the volume group is mounted at /System/Volumes/Data.
 That's not the case for external volumes, those Data volumes are mounted at /Volumes/CCC Backup - Data (for example).
 As a result, the symbolic link to .VolumeIcon.icns is unresolvable for any volume that is not the current startup disk.

 We have reported this issue to Apple (FB7697349) and we are currently awaiting a response.